Tholtus/DKFZ_Deep_Learning_Workshop/README.md

 # DKFZ Deep Learning Workshop
-Welcome to the Deep Learning Workshop at the DKFZ
+Welcome to the Deep Learning Workshop at DKFZ

 Join our Slack-Channel!